 In Real Life

 I'm a kind of weird-looking nerd with long hair that's been darkening from blonde to brown, blue eyes, glasses, freckles, and a smile that tends to make me look like an axe-murderer when I'm photographed smiling.
-On July 3rd 2013 I married my boyfriend of ten years and counting, Shadey (also not his real name), and we live in downtown Reykjavík with a silky terrier and a cat.
+On July 3rd 2013 I married my boyfriend of seventeen years and counting, Shadey (also not his real name), and we live in downtown Reykjavík with our cat.

-I have a B.Sc. degree in computer science from the University of Iceland, and currently I'm employed as a programmer for a small startup, working in Python and Node.js.
-I may go for a Master's or Ph.D. degree at some point, but for the moment it seemed like overkill.
+I have a B.Sc. degree in computer science from the University of Iceland, and currently I'm employed as a programmer for a small company, working with Go and Angular.
+I may go for a Master's or Ph.D. degree at some point, but for the moment I'm hoping to save up some money, and more degrees tend to be overkill in software development.

 Hobbies and Interests